haxtheweb/webcomponents/elements/hax-text-editor/README.md

 ## Code style

-Editor (and all lrnwebcomponents) use [Prettier][prettier] to auto-format JS and JSON.
+Text (and all lrnwebcomponents) use [Prettier][prettier] to auto-format JS and JSON.
 The style rules get applied when you commit a change.
 If you choose to, you can [integrate your editor][prettier-ed] with Prettier to have the style rules applied on every save.

 [prettier]: https://github.com/prettier/prettier/
 [prettier-ed]: https://github.com/prettier/prettier/#editor-integration